0xGoldstar/SignalRGB/Plugins/Hyte/README.md

 | Read (9 byte) |  |  |  |  |  |  |  |  |
 |  |  |  | On/off startup animation  | On/off when PC is off |  |  |  |  |
 | FF  | DC  |  | 08 00: on  | 00 : off  | 0  | 0  | 0  | 0 |

-The HYTE CNVS Protocol is provided under the terms of the GNU General Public License version 2\.

 |  |  |  | 01: off  | 01 : on |  |  |  |  |
 | :---- | :---- | :---- | :---- | :---- | :---- | :---- | :---- | :---- |